The power of AI during times of airline disruption

 This ability to project future consequences is key to reducing operational risk.
 It enables airlines to take proportionate action if a forecast demonstrates that aircraft could become unavailable in a given scenario.

-Optimized operations amidst airline disruption
+Optimised operations amidst airline disruption

 This is even more crucial during peak holiday seasons and times of uncertainty, offering improved operational efficiency and customer satisfaction.